Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \begin{enumerate}

-\item the total amount of \emph{r-process matter existing in the solar system} (and the Galaxy) has to be explained together with the overall solar r-abundance pattern (although this could be a superposition of a multitude of events); it turns out that all three possible sites are rare events; if the predicted ejecta masses should be consistent with this requirement, the occurrence frequency of compact binary mergers as well as magneto-rotational supernovae should be between 1 event per 100 to 1000 regular supernovae; for mergers this would be consistent with population synthesis studies; collapsars should be even less frequent by a factor of about 100, which requires future investigations.
+\item The requirement to reproduce the total amount of r-process matter in the Galaxy, puts very stringent constraints on the occurrence and frequency of r-process events.
+For compact binary mergers as well as magneto-rotational jet supernovae this frequency should be between 1 event per 100 to 1000 regular supernovae.
+For mergers this would be consistent with population synthesis studies, while collapsars should be less frequent by a factor of about 10.

-\item \emph{radioactive tracers} like $^{244}$Pu as well as $^{60}$Fe are found in \emph{deep sea sediments}; the production of $^{60}$Fe in frequent events, related to regular core-collapse and electron capture supernovae, is supported by the latest contribution dating back about 2 million years; on the contrary, the amount of $^{244}$Pu found in these sediments is lower than expected by about a factor of 100, if a quasi-continuous production of r-process elements is assumed; this points to substantial decay since the last addition and to much rarer events than supernovae, underlining the required rarity of events, consistent with all three possible production sites for a strong r~process.
+\item The \emph{radioactive r-process tracer} $^{244}$Pu is found in \emph{deep sea sediments}, however the observed amount rules out a quasi-continuous production of r-process elements as expected for sites with occurrence frequencies like supernovae and points to much rarer events.
+There exist indications from deep sea sediments that point to events where $^{60}$Fe and $^{244}$Pu are co-produced, however with relative amounts of $^{244}$Pu strongly reduced in comparison to the solar value.
+Such events could be related to a weak r-process (see above).

-\item observations are not only related to explaining the solar abundances, in fact \emph{observations indicate the presence of neutron-capture elements in halo stars at lowest metallicities}; in some cases these detections indicate a complete r-process abundance pattern, in other cases only a partial (or incomplete) r-process pattern is apparent (possibly indicating a weak r~process origin), but it appears as though all of the early stars have some level of r-process enrichment; these abundance detections indicate nucleosynthesis early in the history of the Galaxy and provide important clues about the nature of the earliest stars.
+\item \emph{Observations indicate the presence of r-process elements in halo stars at lowest metallicities}, showing either a complete or only a partial (or incomplete) r-process abundance pattern, in the latter case possibly pointing to a weak r-process origin.
+These abundance detections act as proof for nucleosynthesis early in the history of the Galaxy and provide important clues about the nature of the earliest stars and their r-process sites.